BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 AVERAGE PRICES

-A dollar-weighted average of prices for the top 500 items purchased in October increased 3.0% year-over-year, a slight increase from the 2.9% year-over-year increase in September 2025.
+A dollar-weighted average of prices for the top 500 items purchased in January 2026 increased 1.2% year-over-year, less than the 2.3% year-over-year increase in December 2025.

 Commentary from Brandon Thurber (VP, Data Sales & Client Success at NRS)